salaivv/zen3d/README.md

 Alternatively, add `zen3d` to the path to use it like any other command like tool.

-You will have to update the location of the DCC executables in the `config.json` file.
+You will have to update the location of the DCC executables in the `config.json` file (only Blender 3.3 is supported as of now).

 Also, ensure that a compatible graphics card is selected in Blender to speed up the baking process.